Pent-Up Anger: Causes, Symptoms & Strategies to Deal

 4. Opt for an anger management class

-If you have trouble controlling your anger, you should consider joining anger management classes.
+If you have trouble controlling your anger, you should consider joining online anger management classes.
 It is more convenient than a series of therapy sessions.

 5. Find social support